iusondemand/SteadyHQ-subscriptions/README.md

 Just a test, it gets subscriber details, but not subscriptions.

 If you can help to solve, I'll publish a working demo.
+Issue in callback.php

+Do not use in production.